n8n-io/n8n-docs/docs/doc2/fileshare/watchdog-windows.md

   ![](/_images/doc2/Import_Watchdog_Windows_General_Settings_2.png)

-  **INFOR OS** → here the watchdog checks if there are export orders for Infor OS On-Premise issued by DOC² and then the document is exported to IDM.
+  **INFOR OS** → here WATCHDOG checks if there are export orders for Infor OS On-Premise issued by DOC² and then the document is exported to IDM.

   There are two more specific parameters: